 James is disabled and has had Spina Bifida since birth.

 Anna qualified as a Chartered Accountant at KPMG and spent the first part of her career there as an Audit Director advising a wide variety of clients.
-For the last 9 years Anna was Director of Finance at London and Partners, the international trade, investment and promotional agency for London.
+For 9 years Anna was Director of Finance at London and Partners, the international trade, investment and promotional agency for London.
 A not for profit company funded from public and private sources.